stas/thesis/chapters/2_architecture.md

 ### Synchronisation aspects

-In order to build a decentralized system, the application should provide identification information for its data models, so that a synchronisation process can avoid data conflicts or duplication.
+In order to build the service as a distributed system, the application should provide identification information for its data models, so that a synchronisation process can avoid data conflicts or duplication.
 The initial work towards this was to provide unique identifiers for conversation related models and collaboration related models.
 In this case, a conversation carrying a unique identifier and owned by a user with a unique identifier can be easily tracked by a synchronisation process.
 I used universally unique identifiers (UUIDs), attached to the relevant models as a temporary solution until more work is done in order to support this functionality.

 ## Web API

 After reviewing the proposed objectives, the perspective of building the solution as a monolithic application that would handle the user interface and the back-end business logic was no longer approachable.
-Moving towards a decentralised architecture would require splitting the user-facing component from the rest of the services.
+Moving towards a distributed architecture would require splitting the user-facing component from the rest of the services.
 A protocol to provide the communication between these two is also required.

-Beside the architectural considerations, approaching the problem from a position where specifications and services implementation is placed in the front row, and user experience is considered a secondary aspect, didn't sound to lead to better results.
-This factor influenced the architectural decision of building the client interface and iterating over it until a better user experience is achieved, to become the starting point of the implementation stage.
-While the back-end or services implementation stage would have to follow up with the user-experience requirements.
+Beside the architectural considerations, approaching the problem from a position where specifications and services implementation is placed in the front row, and user experience is considered a secondary aspect, didn't sound to lead to great results.
+This factor influenced the architectural decision of building the client interface in the first place.
+Iterating over it until a great user experience is achieved in fact, became the starting point of the implementation stage.
+As for the back-end implementation stage, it would have to follow up with the user-experience decisions and requirements.
 I will develop this subject also in the next chapter.

-In order to to design a protocol for the modern world distributed services, the Web API programmatic interface is considered one of the most common approaches lately.
-Web application programming interface build as a ReSTful architecture would not only allow us to provide open specifications to the future consumers but also allow potential developers to build upon it alternative clients or extend exiting features.
+In order to to design a protocol for a modern world distributed system, the Web API programmatic interface is considered one of the most common approaches lately.
+Web application programming interface built as a ReSTful architecture proved not only to allow us to provide open specifications to the future end-users but also allow potential developers to build upon it.
+They could come with alternative clients or extend exiting features.

 ### Endpoints